hkmirza/topic_detection_unsupervised/README.md

 # Unsupervised Topic Detection

-This repository contains a **reproducible** implementation of the *unsupervised topic detection* pipeline described in Chapter 5 of the thesis.
+This repository contains a **reproducible** implementation of the *unsupervised topic detection* pipeline.
 It follows the exact stages used in the experiments:

 1) preprocessing → 2) TF–IDF featureisation → 3) k-means with elbow/Knee selection → 4) topic keyword extraction → 5) evaluation (precision/recall/F1/accuracy against reference labels when available).